MadeOfTech/SmartAPI/README.md

 ### NotesAPI

-This API is user centric and exposed data that are stored in a common DB.
+This sample API is user centric and exposed data that are stored in a common DB.
 The user has to login to use API and to access to ressources : folders and notes.
 Basically, notes are small messages with title and content that are stored in a folder.